-During the first stage of immigration, women who have limited English-literacy skills reach out to family, friends, and volunteers from religious and ethnocultural
+During the first stage of immigration, women who have limited English-literacy skills reach out to family, friends, and volunteers from religious and ethnocultural community settlement organizations to provide translation and interpretation.
+Reaching out to others is the initial survival strategy.

-Children who learn language and literacy skills can soon become a link to the English-speaking literate world.
+Children who learn language and literacy skills can soon become a link to the Englishspeaking literate world.
 Two stories are provided below.
 One story is from the 1960s, and the other is from 2014.
 The strategies are the same regardless of the time period, but when the basic factors are the same, a child's literacy progresses faster than the literacy of their parents.
 The first story is from a personal lived experience, and the second one is from a situation that was encountered by the Language Training Manager and Childcare Senior Manager at the Calgary Immigrant Women's Association (CIWA).